amaurote/Vale/README.md

   Add support for **GIF & APNG**.

 ### **Backend & Architecture**
-- **Preload**
-  Implement preloading of adjacent images to improve navigation speed.
-  Determine how many images to preload, the optimal strategy (by order, file size / expected load time), and an efficient disposal.
 - **Dependency Injection for Decoders**
   Introduce **DI (Dependency Injection)** for multiple image decoders
   _(without breaking memory management)_.